2017 Wedding Guide | Toledo City Paper

 We used Considering Lilies Photography.
 Kim is THE BEST!
 She is so relaxed and easy to work with and believes in capturing the small moments that happen throughout the day.
 We loved how relaxed we felt taking pictures with her and her team and are thrilled with how our photos turned out!

-For music and entertainment we used Decorative Sound.
+For music and entertainment, we used Decorative Sound.
 As wonderful as all of our vendors were, we were most pleased with Michael at Decorative Sound.
 If you are getting married in the Toledo area, you HAVE TO hire Michael and his team.
-Michael was beyond pro- fessional throughout our wedding, was so kind and easygoing to work with, and chose music that kept our guests out on the dance oor all night long!
+Michael was beyond professional throughout our wedding, was so kind and easygoing to work with, and chose music that kept our guests out on the dance floor all night long!

 To future couples, we suggest that you just enjoy it and don’t get caught up in the small details.
 Your wedding day is a wonderful and special day, but it’s nothing compared to getting to live life with your best friend.
 Definitely aim to have a day that is fun, relaxing, and gorgeous, but keep the focus on having a marriage that is more beautiful than your wedding day.